 Welcome to Pink S.H.O.E.S.
 Inc. - Pink being the color of breast cancer awareness, and S.H.O.E.S. an acronym for Strength, Hope, Optimism, Endurance and Survival.
 We are a non profit organization established in 2011 by two young women, survivor LaKesha Jackson-Gordon and Ganesa Taylor.

-Our organization has two programs designed to assist women in New York (Long Island and NYC areas), Light Pink and Pink Wigs.
+Our organization has two programs designed to assist women in New York (Long Island and NYC areas), currently being treated for breast cancer, Light Pink and Pink Wigs.
 The Light Pink program offers limited financial assistance, spa gift certificates & Thanksgiving food baskets to young women with breast cancer.
 Additionally, we offer Christmas wish lists gifts and senior prom sponsorship to children whose parent is currently fighting.
 The second program is Pink Wigs.
 This program offers financial assistance toward a wig purchase to woman losing or who have lost their hair due to chemotherapy.